 “The finance incentive underpins the willingness of merchants to bid a premium for producers’ commodities”.

 Some big trading models are also dying but banks are in shared-deals with those houses and “protected“.

 Many of the borrowers are behind their repayment schedule, failing to supply the commodity or cash-flows to service their facilities.

-Despite non-performance, Banks are manifestly reluctant to provison their commodity loans.
+Despite non-performance, Banks are manifestly reluctant to provision their commodity loans.

-In the world of Basel, an entire institution would be penalised because of a few non-performing loans.
+In the world of Basel, an entire institution would be penalized because of a few non-performing loans.